tsimeonov/Computer-Science/iOS & Swift Bootcamp/SwiftUI Tutorials/swiftUI_essentials.md

 Step 7:

-inside the body property, remove everything but the Text declaration and change "Hello, world!" to a greeting for yourself.
+Inside the body property, remove everything but the Text declaration and change "Hello, world!" to a greeting for yourself.

 As you change the code in a view's body property, the preview updates to reflect your changes.

+## Section 2: Customize the text view